Montréal–Trudeau International Airport: Public transit

 Montréal–Trudeau is accessible by six bus routes operated by the Société de transport de Montréal (STM): one dedicated airport transfer service, one express route, two regular daytime routes, and two night buses.

-Introduced on March 29, 2010, the 747 Montreal-Trudeau/Downtown route operates for 24 hours every day of the year, connecting the airport to Lionel-Groulx metro station, Central Station, Berri-UQAM metro station, and the city center.
+Introduced on March 29, 2010, the 747 Montreal-Trudeau/Downtown route operates for 24 hours every day of the year, connecting the airport to Lionel-Groulx metro station, Central Station, Berri–UQAM metro station, and the city centre.
 Prior to the introduction of the 747 bus service, Groupe La Québécoise operated a coach service known as L'Aerobus between the airport and Central Station, connecting with several hotels downtown.

-In addition to the 747, Montréal–Trudeau is accessible by the 204 Cardinal and 209 Des Sources everyday, while the 356 Lachine/YUL Aéroport/Des Sources and 378 Sauvé/YUL Aéroport serve the airport during night service hours.
+In addition to the 747, Montréal–Trudeau is accessible by the 209 Des Sources and 214 Stuart-Graham everyday, while the 356 Lachine/YUL Aéroport/Des Sources and 378 Sauvé/YUL Aéroport serve the airport during night service hours.
 It is also accessible by the 460 Express Métropolitaine, which runs during rush hours.
 These routes provide service to the Dorval bus terminus and train station, which is within walking distance of Via's Dorval station.